RicaGomes/Powershell/test/readme.md

 # Test
 These scripts were created with the intent to automate the configuration  and updating the DHCP Scopes in the Hyper-V host and the DNS Server that is part of a Active Directory Directory Services.

 The way our VMAS environments are configured, after the Hyper-V host is powered on from a cold boot, it will grab the Network information from it's external network DHCP server (IP address, Network Subnet Mask, Gateway and DNS Servers).
-After the operating system booted, it will run the <b>Action-UpdateDHCPDNS</b> task (that will invoke the Action-UpdateDHCPDNS.ps1 script located under the C:\Scripts\ folder)
+After the operating system booted, it will run the  Action-UpdateDHCPDNS scheduled task, to invoke the Action-UpdateDHCPDNS.ps1 script (this script is located under the C:\Scripts\folder), to reconfigure the "006 DNS Servers" option in the Hyper-V DHCP server.

+This schedule is set to run on boot and after it's triggered will execute the this script every 15 min.

 ## Getting Started